eTrejoLujano/dashed-eats-django/README.md

 The project's codebase is organized as follows:
 - `fixtures`: Holds all of the seed data for the project.
 - `manage.py`: The command-line utility for the Django project.
-- `instadash/`: This directory contains the source code for the project
+- `instadash/`: This directory contains the source code for the project.
   - `admin.py`: Displays the models in the Django admin panel.
   - `asgi.py`: Asynchronous gateway interface (ASGI) configurations for the Django project.
   - `managers.py`: The modifications for the user model.
-  - `models.py`: Holds the models for the database schema.
+  - `models.py`: The models for the database schema.
-  - `serializers.py`: Classes responsible for converting objects into Python data types that can be rendered into JSON for our frontend.
+  - `serializers.py`: Classes responsible for converting objects into Python data types that can be rendered into JSON types.
   - `settings.py`: The stored configuration information.
   - `urls.py`: The routing information for web requests.
   - `views.py`: Functions that determine what the application does based on the URL.